pisa-engine/standard-benchmark/README.md

         -V, --version         Prints version information

     OPTIONS:
-            --config-file <config-file>    Configuration file path
+            --collections <collections>...
+Filter out collections you want to run --config-file <config-file>       Configuration file path
             --suppress <suppress>...
 A list of stages to suppress

 The main settings are read from the configuration file.
 Additionally, we can suppress certain stages with `--suppress` option.
 Run with `--print-stages` to see all available stages.
+In order to run only a subset of collections, use `--collections` option.

 # Configuration File